michellekaplan7/spacestagram/README.md

 6. Go to `http://localhost:3000/` and you should see the page there
 7. Then, you can enter `control + c` in your terminal to stop the server at any time

+## Note:
+- Purposely limiting the search results starting from November 1, 2021 to limit the time to fetch data

 ## This project was created by:

 - [Michelle Kaplan](https://github.com/MichelleKaplan7)